venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/receive-inbound-operations-from-the-sap-system-using-the-wcf-channel-model.md

 ## How Do I Filter Operations Using the Channel Listener?

 ### Using an InboundActionCollection to Filter Operations
- The [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)] provides the **Microsoft.ServiceModel.Channels.InboundActionCollection** class to enable you to filter operations that are received by a channel listener and passed to your application code.
+ The [!INCLUDE [afproductnameshort](../../includes/afproductnameshort-md.md)] provides the <strong>Microsoft.ServiceModel.Channels.InboundActionCollection</strong> class to enable you to filter operations that are received by a channel listener and passed to your application code.
 To filter for specific operations, you create an instance of this class by using the listener endpoint URI.
 Then you add the (request) message action for each target operation to the collection.
-Finally, you add the inbound action collection to a **System.ServiceModel.Channels.BindingParameterCollection** object and then pass this binding parameter collection into the call to create the channel listener.
+Finally, you add the inbound action collection to a <strong>System.ServiceModel.Channels.BindingParameterCollection</strong> object and then pass this binding parameter collection into the call to create the channel listener.

  If the SAP system invokes an operation that is not in the inbound action collection:

--   The [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] returns an EXCEPTION exception to the caller on the SAP system with the following message: "The incoming RFC call [RFC_NAME] on the Rfc Server is not handled".
+- The [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)] returns an EXCEPTION exception to the caller on the SAP system with the following message: "The incoming RFC call [RFC_NAME] on the Rfc Server is not handled".
 In this message, [RFC_NAME] is the name of the RFC (for example, IDOC_INBOUND_ASYNCHRONOUS).

 - The adapter throws a **Microsoft.ServiceModel.Channels.Common.AdapterException** with a message that indicates the operation that was received.
 For an example of how to use this exception, see the example at the end of this topic.

   The following code example shows how to use an **InboundActionCollection** to create a channel listener that filters for a single RFC, Z_RFC_MKD_DIV.

 ```
 // The connection Uri must specify listener parameters (or an R-type destination in saprfc.ini)